Updated on February 10, 2021 by Lyric Fergusson

 (Best Foam Option – $)

 Why it’s great: The Uarzt Soft Foam Golf Set is such a great set for kiddos that are really excited about playing the sport.
 The clubs are made from lightweight foam which is easy on the hands and holds up extremely well when left outside.
 The clubs come in extremely fun, mix-matched colors.
 When ordering, we were afraid that the bottom of the clubs would be made from foam and keep the ball from traveling far.
 But it turns out, the bottom is made of a durable plastic which works well for longer shots.
 The bright-colored balls are also easy-to-find.
 (We lose them a lot!)
-Our kiddos especially love that the hole and flag are made from the fun foam too.
+Our kids especially love that the hole and flag are made from the fun foam too.
 The hole is small enough to be challenging for older preschoolers and is a fun start for a lifelong love of golf.
 It’s also a great set for practice play alongside adults or a sibling.

 Keep in mind: This is foam padded set of clubs.